aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/fabric-settings.md

     # By default the description is templated from the peer's node group (for MLAG or EVPN A/A) or hostname and port-channel interface of the peer.
     underlay_l2_port_channel_description: <str; default="L2_{peer_node_group_or_peer}_{peer_interface}">

-    # When enabled, configures multicast routing and by default configures PIM sparse-mode in the underlay on all:
-    #   - P2P uplink interfaces if enabled on uplink peer
-    #   - MLAG L3 peer interface if also enabled on MLAG peer
-    #   - l3_edge and core interfaces
-    #
-    # Note: This changes the default behavior for l3_edge / core_interfaces to automatically include the interfaces
-    # in multicast, unless `include_in_underlay_protocol: false` or `multicast_pim_sm: false`.
-    underlay_multicast_pim_sm: <bool; default=False>

-    # When enabled, configures multicast routing and by default configures static multicast in the underlay on all:
-    #   - P2P uplink interfaces if enabled on uplink peer
-    #   - MLAG L3 peer interface if also enabled on MLAG peer
-    #   - l3_edge and core interfaces
-    underlay_multicast_static: <bool; default=False>

     # If multiple nodes are configured under 'underlay_multicast_rps.[].nodes' for the same RP address, they will be configured
     # with one of the following methods:
     # - Anycast RP using PIM (RFC4610).